 We’ve talked about Millennials in the workplace and the Baby Boomers, but what about the near-forgotten Gen X?
 These employees have much to give in terms of experience and industry knowledge.
 The fact that those between the ages of 40 and 49 have the lowest levels of engagement is disconcerting because they are the next (if not current) organizational leaders.
 In fact, 55% of startup founders are Gen Xers.
 As the current leadership of your company, it’s your responsibility to not only understand why they are disengaged but also how to fix the problem.

 Micromanaging is a Macro No-No

-The first way to remotivate Gen X is to give them a degree of autonomy; quit leaning over their shoulders and breathing down their necks.
+The first way to remotivate Generation X in the workplace is to give them a degree of autonomy; quit leaning over their shoulders and breathing down their necks.
 Gen X employees don’t need approval with every project or every minute task.
 In fact, doing so will quickly instigate the disengagement of this workforce generation.
 They need the time and the space to get projects and assignments done on their own time in their own way.
 While Millennials are more interested in having quarterly reviews, 44% of Gen X is fine with the standard annual review process.